DIYbiosphere/sphere/docs/basics/library.md

 - **State/Local Goverment**
 - **Other**

-{% include info.html title="Other initiative" text="The typology is much more flexible, and the other category necessitates an text answer" %}
+{% include info.html title="Other initiative" text="The Categorization is much more flexible, and the other category necessitates an text answer" %}

 ## Anatomy of an Entry
 The information contained in each of them is divided in two parts, the _data_ (data fields) and the _description_ (body of text).